 Further inquiries, please call us at (312)787-1608

-A) You may take any of the board examinations after you pay the application fee and submit all required documents; however if we find your training to be deficient or you do not send us the appropriate training certificates and CV your application may not be accepted.
+A) You may take any of the board examinations after you pay the application fee and submit all required documents along with your application; however, if we find any deficiencies in your application materials (i.e. residency training is not adequate) your application may not be accepted.

 Please verify that you are qualified before completing this application since your payment may be forfeited.

-B) The American Academy of Neurological and Orthopaedic Surgeons is not liable for any actions by individuals who have obtained our Board Certifications.
+B) The American Academy of Neurological and Orthopaedic Surgeons is not liable for any actions by individuals who have obtained a Board Certification administered by the AANOS.
 The American Academy of Neurological and Orthopaedic Surgeons makes no limitations and warranties, neither expressed nor implied.
-No guarantees are made on a certified physician’s ability to use the board certifications in certain situations.
-The credentialing body always has the right to final judgment.
+No guarantees are made as to a certified physician’s ability to use the board certifications in certain situations.
+The credentialing body reserves the right to final judgment.
 Your certificate will be issued for use in the country from which you are applying.
 Only applicants who legally reside and practice in the US will receive certification valid in the US.
 Note that board certification is not a license to practice medicine or surgery.